-The black vein that runs along the back of the shrimp is its digestive tract.
-Other than the idea of it, there's nothing intrinsically wrong with eating shrimp poop.
+We've talked about the heads, now let's talk about the guts.
+The shrimp's digestive tract, to be exact.
+Other than the idea of it, there's nothing intrinsically bad about eating shrimp poop.
 The shrimp itself is basically a large sea insect, and you're already eating it.
-Still, the shrimp gut can also contain sand and mud, which while you might not taste it, the gritty texture is not pleasant.
-The simple solution is to devein your shrimp.
+But the shrimp gut can contain sand and mud, and while you might not taste it, the gritty texture is none too pleasant.
+So get rid of it!
+How?
+Devein your shrimp!

 05 of 08

 You Left the Shells On